Enjoy a taste of Italian indulgence with my Coconut Panna cotta.

 - Melt the bloomed gelatin in the microwave for 10-20 seconds until it is clear and there are no lumps.

-- Stir the melted gelatin mixture into the cream/coconut milk mixture and immediately whisk until smooth and dissolved.
+- Stir the melted gelatin mixture into the cream/coconut milk mixture and immediately mix until smooth and dissolved.
 If the gelatin hasn’t fully dissolved, return the saucepan to the stove and heat gently over low heat.
 Stir constantly and don’t let the mixture boil.

 - Cover with plastic wrap and refrigerate for at least 6 hours, or until completely set.